Eleven Myths About Ticks — Debunked.

 I'll give you three good reasons why this is a bad idea:

-- Burning the tick can make it challenging to test the tick.
+Burning the tick can make it challenging to identify and test the tick.

 Some other 'smother' techniques to avoid: rubbing alcohol, vaseline, and nail polish remover.
 These can also cause the tick to regurgitate it's stomach contents into your body — including the pathogen for Lyme's Disease.